Provision and publish a bot

 Python bots can't be deployed to a resource group that contains Windows services or bots.
 However, multiple Python bots can be deployed to the same resource group.
-Create other services, such as Cognitive Services, in a different resource group.
+Create other services, such as Azure AI services, in a different resource group.

 Before you can deploy your bot, you create (or provision) the Azure resources it will need.
 For some of the steps, you can use an existing resource or create a new one.